cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/autoformat.md

 ## What if a link is both external and to a PDF?

-Each formatted link will only get one icon, and PDF icons take precedence over external link icons.
+Each formatted link only gets one icon.
+PDF icons take precedence over external link icons.
 A PDF link that goes to another domain will only get the PDF icon.